Skip to content

 • Model explanation – Explainable AI

-• Invalid Input Detection – Out-of-Distribution Detection
+• Detection of invalid input – Out-of-Distribution Detection

-• Advantages through the use of CaTabRa
+• Advantages of using CaTabRa

 • Sources